BioInfoAPS/BioInfoAPS.github.io/_episodes/04-parse.md

 We will now use a bash script to parse the BLAST output to extract the file as a multiFASTA file.
-THe script is located in path `/blue/general_workshop/share/scripts/blast2fasta.sh`
+The script is located in path `/blue/general_workshop/share/scripts/blast2fasta.sh`

 ~~~
 $ cp ../../share/scripts/blast2fasta.sh ./